profile photo

 Mutual Theory of Mind in Human-AI Interaction

-mutual theory of mind framework for human-AI interaction
+mutual theory of mind framework for human-AI communication

-Overview: I study human-AI interaction through the lens of Mutual Theory of Mind (MToM), where both parties involved in the interaction possess some levels of the human-equivalent capability of Theory of Mind (ToM).
-I break down the human-AI interaction process into three stages to construct the MToM framework as shown on the left: construction, recognition, and revision.
-Based on the MToM framework, much of my Ph.D. thesis work empirically explores and criticaly examines the design, impact, and techniques of AI systems that present themselves with "mind-reading" capability.
+Overview: Inspired by how humans adjust social expectations of each other through communicating social cues, I study human-AI interaction through the lens of Mutual Theory of Mind (MToM), where both parties continuously infer and respond to each others' evolving social perceptions.
+I introduced MToM by breaking down the human-AI communication process into three stages as shown on the left: ToM construction, ToM recognition, and ToM revision.
+Based on the MToM framework, much of my Ph.D. thesis work empirically explores the design and development of socially nuanced and mutually adaptive human-AI communication, while foregrounding people's evolving perceptions of AI.

 Related Publications: